 As confidence grows, many brands scale from agent assist to fully autonomous handling of specific topics.
 Engaige lets you choose which workflows to hand over and when so automation grows with your comfort level.

 Engaige takes the pressure off your team during peak season by acting like a fully trained support agent that never slows down.
-Our AI agent can resolve the bulk of your repetitive tickets automatically, from WISMO to refunds, resends, product questions and subscription edits.
-And it does it using your real Shopify data, your policies and your tone of voice.
+Our AI agent resolves the bulk of your repetitive tickets automatically, from WISMO to refunds, resends, product questions and subscription edits.
+It does this using your real Shopify data, your policies and your tone of voice.
 So instead of drowning in seasonal volume, your team stays focused on the few conversations that truly need a human touch.

 Because Engaige works across all your channels and retrains itself regularly, it keeps your support consistent, accurate and fast even as demand spikes.
 So when seasonality hits, Engaige gives your CX team something it’s never had before: predictable, scalable customer service that grows with your brand.